- Experienced and ambitious policy analyst

 Upon entering CSD internship program, each intern will be assigned a long-term commitment task, based on their individual competencies/interests and built around CSD’s core policy/research focus.
 Interns will also be assigned short-term tasks corresponding to the needs of the current program/project development and implementation cycle.
 For the period of their commitment, interns will be granted full access to CSD’s library and to interviews with CSD experts, as well as to CSD’s network of external contacts and associates.
 Please

 Note: The internship is unpaid.
 Specific tasks might involve remuneration.
+In view of the COVID-19 pandemic, remote internships (full or partial) are also acceptable until the crisis is fully resolved.

 Application: Please send your CV, motivation letter and writing sample in English (5-10 pages) at firstname.lastname@example.org.
 Please also indicate to which CSD program you would like to apply, along with your main topics of interest and preferred internship term and period of placement.